top of page

 Now the lens looks and work almost like new!
 This is how it sees the world:

-The fine detail of the images that the Baush & Lomb produces is astonishing.
-I could recognize some of the people crossing the old bridge!
+The fine detail of the images produced by the Baush & Lomb lens is astonishing.
+I could even recognize some of the people crossing the old bridge!

 New lenses

-Few years later, after establishing TheObsoleteCamera, I decided to experiment with a Dallmeyer N.4 'Stigmatic' lens from 1897.
-That lens lacks an in-built shutter and I bought a roller blind type from the same period.
+A few years later, after establishing TheObsoleteCamera, I decided to experiment with a Dallmeyer N.4 'Stigmatic' lens from 1897.
+This lens lacks an built-in shutter and I bought a roller-blind type from the same period.
 It was easy to make the lens functional just by cleaning it very carefully, however, the shutter needed a full overhaul.
-After few weeks everything was functional and light tight again and then I decided test it in London.
+After a few weeks everything was functional and light tight again and then I decided test it in London.

 And here are the results: